davidlower/boilerplate-html/README.md

 ### Updating your favicons
 Visit this site  - https://www.favicon-generator.org/.

 Generate your favicons.
 You **do not** need to add the links in the html file.
 That has been taken care of.
-Download your favicons and put **all** the files inside of your favicon.ico folder into the favicon.ico folder found in `src > assets`.
+Download your favicons and put **all** the files inside of your favicon.ico folder into the favicon.ico folder found in `src > img`.

 ### Updating metatags
 You can use this website to update your metatags to save repetition - https://www.heymeta.com/.